 - Personal introduction: This is a brief (3–5 double-spaced pages) opportunity for you to describe the ways in which your background and experiences make you a strong prospective student for the graduate program in Book Publishing, to share the reasons you are interested in the program, and to state your goals and the things you hope to achieve with your degree.

 - Writing sample: This is made up of 15–30 pages of writing that demonstrates your potential as a publishing professional.
 Previously published work is welcome, and your sample can consist of multiple pieces, so long as they do not exceed the page limit.
 Your sample can be of a professional, academic, or artistic nature (or a mixture of the three).
 Indeed, a diversity of materials is oftentimes most effective at demonstrating your strengths as a prospective student for the graduate program in Book Publishing.
 If you have editing or design experience, samples of this work are welcome, but in these instances, please be sure to include a brief cover letter that details your role in these projects.
 With editing samples, it’s particularly important that we can actually see the editing you’ve done; one way to achieve this is to submit both pre- and post-editing versions, another is to submit a document with your copyediting marks handwritten on it, and yet another is to submit a document with track changes.
-This writing sample, like all other application materials, is meant be submitted digitally through the online application system, but if it’s necessary to submit hard copies of any documents as part of the writing sample, contact the Director of Publishing, Per Henningsgaard, at firstname.lastname@example.org.
+This writing sample, like all other application materials, is meant be submitted digitally through the online application system, but if it’s necessary to submit hard copies of any documents as part of the writing sample, contact the Interim Director of Publishing, Abbey Gaterud, at email@example.com.

 - Transcripts: Submit unofficial transcripts from each post-secondary institution you have attended.
 These unofficial transcripts may be scans of official transcripts issued to you, or they may be printouts of your academic record from the Registrar’s website at your institution.
 If you are accepted into the program and decide to attend, you must submit official transcripts to the Office of Graduate Studies before you can register for classes for your first term in the program.